What to do after Scarifying

 Start lawn recovery

-Secondly, get some fertiliser into the lawn.
+Get some fertiliser into the lawn.
+For simplicity apply this on the day of seeding though some people like to wait a week after seeding before adding fertiliser.
+Whatever you do don't apply before seeding!
 I always use a fertiliser containing potassium and any of the Lawnsmith fertilisers will do as they all contain potassium.
 This helps the grass fight off the stress of the scarifying and will help protect against disease.
-As most of your scarifying activity is going to be in August or September you’ll find an autumn fertiliser like Lawnsmith® AUTUMN Lawn Feed is an ideal recovery fertiliser.
+As most of your scarifying activity is going to be in August or September you’ll find an autumn fertiliser like Lawnsmith® AUTUMN Lawn Feed is an ideal recovery fertiliser for existing grass and also new seedlings.

 Finally, pray for gentle rain and be prepared to get the sprinkler out if you’re the unlucky sort!